It’s no secret that Blackberry has been on the rocks of late, with the Canadian company’s fortunes looking decidedly shakey.

 We’ve seen leaked shots and grainy snaps and confirmations that the new device will be running Android, but as yet there's no hard evidence of the Venice’s specs.

-With no release date yet for the UK or Europe, we’ll have to wait for info from our friends across the Atlantic for the full details on Blackberry’s latest foray into full-fingered phone tech.
+With no release date yet for India, we’ll have to wait for info from our friends across the Atlantic for the full details on Blackberry’s latest foray into full-fingered phone tech.

 Part of the appeal of Blackberry devices was always their software, so only time will tell whether the decision to package the Venice with Android, even with the inevitable aftermarket app additions, was a good one (though it's hard to see direct Play Store access as a bad move).